larshg/pcl/doc/tutorials/content/pcl_vcpkg_windows.rst

 .. note::

-  If there are new features or bugfixes that is not yet part of a release, you can try use --head, which downloads the master of PCL.
+  If there are new features or bugfixes that are not yet part of a release, you can try to use --head, which downloads the master of PCL.

   - 2021-06-25 PCL 11(.1) doesn't support VTK 9, so if you need visualization module, use --head